-Enterococcus (penicillin-, aminoglycoside-, and vancomycin-resistant) (off-label use): 10 to 12 mg/kg once daily for a minimum of 6 weeks; combination therapy with ampicillin or ceftaroline may be considered in patients with persistent bacteremia or strains with relatively high MICs to daptomycin within the susceptible range (<4 mcg/mL) (AHA [Baddour 2015])
+Enterococcus (penicillin-, aminoglycoside-, and vancomycin-resistant) (off-label use): 10 to 12 mg/kg once daily for a minimum of 6 weeks; combination therapy with ampicillin, ceftaroline, or another antibiotic may be considered in patients with persistent bacteremia or strains with relatively high MICs to daptomycin within the susceptible range (<4 mcg/mL) (AHA [Baddour 2015])

-Osteomyelitis due to MRSA (off-label use): IV: 6 mg/kg once daily for a minimum of 8 weeks (some experts combine with rifampin (in patients with concurrent bacteremia, initiate rifampin after clearance of bacteremia) (IDSA [Liu 2011])
+Osteomyelitis due to MRSA (off-label use): IV: 6 mg/kg once daily for a minimum of 8 weeks; some experts combine with rifampin (in patients with concurrent bacteremia, initiate rifampin after clearance of bacteremia) (IDSA [Liu 2011])

 Prosthetic joint infection (off-label use): IV:

-Enterococcus spp (penicillin-susceptible or -resistant) (alternative treatment): 6 mg/kg every 24 hours for 4 to 6 weeks (consider adding an aminoglycoside) followed by an oral antibiotic suppressive regimen if a debridement and retention strategy or 1-stage exchange is chosen (Osmon 2013)
+Enterococcus spp (penicillin-susceptible or -resistant) (alternative treatment): 6 mg/kg every 24 hours for 4 to 6 weeks (consider adding an aminoglycoside), followed by an oral antibiotic suppressive regimen if a debridement and retention strategy or 1-stage exchange is chosen (Osmon 2013)

-Staphylococci (oxacillin-susceptible or -resistant) (alternative treatment): 6 mg/kg every 24 hours for 2 to 6 weeks used in combination with rifampin if a debridement and retention strategy or 1-stage exchange is chosen), followed by oral antibiotic treatment (and suppressive regimen if a debridement and retention strategy or 1-stage exchange is chosen) (Osmon 2013)
+Staphylococci (oxacillin-susceptible or -resistant) (alternative treatment): 6 mg/kg every 24 hours for 2 to 6 weeks (used in combination with rifampin if a debridement and retention strategy or 1-stage exchange is chosen), followed by oral antibiotic treatment (and suppressive regimen if a debridement and retention strategy or 1-stage exchange is chosen) (Osmon 2013)